Andresc06/Andresc06.github.io/README.md

 ## Link: https://andresc06.github.io/Entrepreneurs-Inc-Page1/

 This is a WebPage called "Entrepreneurs Inc".
-It is a 3-in-1 Webpage where I talk about Bussiness Lessons from Elon Musk as well as the bussiness that Musk has.
+It is a 3-in-1 Webpage where I talk about Bussiness Lessons from Elon Musk as well as the bussiness that Musk owns.
 Moreover, there are bibliografies of famous entrepreneurs in the history, who I think are the most interesting.
 I made this page using my knowledge in **Front-End Developing** that I took in courses from Coursera and Udemy.

 I employ the following technologies in the WebPage: